TejasGorde67/Sociallite/README.md

-# Sociallite
+# Socialite

-Repository for Sociallite
+Repository for Socialite